napframework/nap/docs/doxygen/markdown/08_sequencer.md

 ```

 ## Independent Clock {#independent_clock}
-The [SequencePlayerIndependentClock](@ref nap::SequencePlayerIndependentClock) launches its own thread.
-The thread's update cycle is dependent on the given frequency.
+The [independent clock](@ref nap::SequencePlayerIndependentClock) launches its own thread.
+The thread update cycle is dependent on the given frequency.
 Frequency is set in update calls per second (Hz).

-The following example creates a [SequencePlayer](@ref nap::SequencePlayer) that uses a [SequencePlayerIndependentClock](@ref nap::SequencePlayerIndependentClock) for playback.
-The [SequencePlayerIndependentClock](@ref nap::SequencePlayerIndependentClock) will update the [SequencePlayer](@ref nap::SequencePlayer) 1000 times per second (1000 Hz).
+The following example creates a sequence player that uses an independent clock for playback.
+The independent clock will update the sequence player 1000 times per second (1000 Hz).

 ```
 {